Same-sex marriage in Yukon: Territorial legislation

-MLA Kate White referenced Dunbar and Edge when speaking in favour of the legislation:

-It is a pleasure today to rise and speak to Bill No. 21, entitled Equality of Spouses Statute Law Amendment Act 2018.
+Further legislation, the Equality of Spouses Statute Law Amendment Act 2018, was passed 16–0 by the Assembly on 29 October 2018.
+It replaced references to "husband and wife" and "a man and a woman" in other acts, including the Evidence Act and the Family Property and Support Act.
+MLA Kate White referenced Dunbar and Edge when speaking in favour of the legislation: "It is a pleasure today to rise and speak to Bill No. 21, entitled Equality of Spouses Statute Law Amendment Act 2018.
 I am well aware right now, on the floor, that we have trailblazers in the gallery.
 We have Rob and Stephen Dunbar-Edge, who have done so much for the territory, as well as Chase Blodgett, who has also supported change in all of the ways that we needed to.
 The reminder is that human rights are human rights are human rights.
 I can only imagine how slowly time moves for those who are most adversely affected by laws and legislation as we ask them to be patient as governments and society work to catch up.
 Today I am so pleased to be here, to know that we have removed more of those barriers, knowing people like them who have been fighting these injustices since the beginning of time.
-It is a great day to be here in the Assembly and to know that the 34th Legislative Assembly is making Yukon a more just and welcoming place.
+It is a great day to be here in the Assembly and to know that the 34th Legislative Assembly is making Yukon a more just and welcoming place."
+The law was assented by Commissioner Angélique Bernard.